Watermelon mosaic virus

-Watermelon mosaic virus (WMV) also known as Marrow mosaic virus (Raychaudhuri and Varma, 1975; Varma, 1988), Melon mosaic virus (Iwaki et al., 1984; Komuro, 1962), and until recently Watermelon mosaic virus type 2 (WMV-2), is a plant pathogenic virus that causes viral infection (sometimes referred to as watermelon Mosaic disease) in many different plants.
-The virus itself is referred to as Watermelon Mosaic Virus II or WMV-2 and is an isolate of the U.S. WMV-2 is a ssRNA positive strand virus that is part of the Potyviridae or Potyvirus clade.
-Like all RNA viruses, it contains a protein capsid which protects the inner viral RNA.
-First described on squash in Florida, WMV arose from a unique recombination of genetic material contributed by Soybean mosaic virus (SMV) and Bean common mosaic virus (BCMV) along with Peanut Stripe virus (PSV).
+Watermelon mosaic virus (WMV, Potyvirus citrulli), also known as Marrow mosaic virus, Melon mosaic virus, and Watermelon mosaic virus type 2 (WMV-2), is a pathogenic virus that causes viral infection in a wide range of plants.
+It is a positive-sense single-stranded RNA virus that is part of the Potyviridae family (potyviruses) and contains a protein capsid which protects the inner viral RNA.
+First described on squash in Florida, Watermelon mosaic virus arose from a unique recombination of genetic material contributed by Soybean mosaic virus (SMV) and Bean common mosaic virus (BCMV) along with Peanut stripe virus (PSV).

 Biology

-WMV is a potyvirus whose particles are 760 nm long flexuous rods which has a single strand of RNA.
+Watermelon mosaic virus is a potyvirus whose particles are 760 nm long flexuous rods which has a single strand of RNA.
 This particular genome structure closely relates WMV to other crop viruses such as Zucchini yellow mosaic virus (ZYMV) and Papaya ringspot virus (PRSV).
 In its hosts, WMV induces cylindrical inclusions in the cytoplasm which damages the host's tissue.
-This virus is primarily transmitted non-persistently by many species of aphids and can take most members of the Cucurbitacea family and many leguminous species as hosts.
-The virus is more common in temperate regions as well as in the tropics though it has been reported in most countries where cucurbits are grown.
-Recently, WMV has been the cause of severe economic losses to crop yields of cucurbitaceous, leguminous, malvaceous and chenopodiaceous plants in temperate and Mediterranean regions.
+This virus is primarily transmitted non-persistently by many species of aphids, and can take most members of the Cucurbitacea family and many leguminous species as hosts.
+The virus is more common in temperate regions, as well as in the tropics, though it has been reported in most countries where cucurbits are grown.
+Watermelon mosaic virus has been the cause of severe economic losses to crop yields of cucurbitaceous, leguminous, malvaceous and chenopodiaceous plants in temperate and Mediterranean regions.

 Host range and symptoms

 Watermelon mosaic virus is best known for causing disease in most cucurbits and some legumes, though experimentally it has been shown to have a broader host range than almost all other potyviruses.
 This host range includes more than 170 different plant species from 27 different families.

 The symptoms of infection can vary depending on the species of the host, the cultivar, environmental factors and strains of the virus, but the main symptoms to look for are mottling and mosaic.
-For example, watermelon mosaic causes systemic mosaic and occasional leaf malformation in Cucurbita pepo, a type of squash, while causing necrotic local lesions, systemic mottling, and necrosis when infecting Pisum sativum or mosaic lesions and fruit distortion in Citrullus lanatus.
+For example, WMV causes systemic mosaic and occasional leaf malformation in Cucurbita pepo, a type of squash, while causing necrotic local lesions, systemic mottling, and necrosis when infecting Pisum sativum or mosaic lesions and fruit distortion in Citrullus lanatus.
 Some of the more common symptoms are chlorotic rings, leaf rugosity and green mosaic.
-WMV induces mosaic on Nicotiana benthamiana and chlorotic local lesions on Chenopodium amaranticolor, two of its diagnostic plant species.
+Watermelon mosaic virus induces mosaic on Nicotiana benthamiana and chlorotic local lesions on Chenopodium amaranticolor, two of its diagnostic plant species.
 Sometimes, the virus can be recognized by the intensity of symptoms caused in susceptible hosts.